pavelmachek/BangleApps/apps/sixths/README.md

 I'd like to make display nicer, and likely more dynamic, displaying whatever application believes is most important at the time (and possibly allowing scrolling).

+Todo:

+*) only display compass when watch is approximately horizontal